PBAP123/migrator/README.md

 # Backup the current system state to a directory
 migrator backup ~/backups

+# View or modify the default backup location
+migrator config get-backup-dir  # Show current backup directory migrator config set-backup-dir /path/to/backup  # Set a new default backup location

+# Create a backup using the default location (no path needed)
+migrator backup

 # Restore the system state from a backup file
 migrator restore ~/backups/migrator_backup_20230101_120000.json